LouisTheXIV/Error-Simulator/README.md

 # Error-Simulator

-This is a Application to fool people into thinking you got an error of some sort, you can customize the error, what type, and pull off some epik trolls!
+This is a Application to fool people into thinking you got an error of some sort, you can customize the error, what type, and pull off some epik trolls!!

 # how dose it work?